 Balance transfer credit cards can be a valuable tool if you’re stuck paying off credit card debt at a high APR.
 After all, the right credit card can help you consolidate and pay down debt with zero interest for a limited time, which could potentially save you hundreds of dollars per month.

-With your entire payment going toward the principal of your balance instead of toward interest, balance transfer cards can help you help pay down debt faster.
+With your entire payment going toward the principal of your balance instead of toward interest, balance transfer cards can help you pay down debt faster.
 If you’re hoping to ditch debt this year and start working toward a better financial future, then a balance transfer credit card from Chase could be exactly what you need.

 How to do a balance transfer with Chase

-- Step 1: Log into your Chase account.
+- Log in to your Chase account.

-If you prefer to transfer balances with some help from a customer service representative, simply call the number on the back of your credit card to get started.
+If you prefer to transfer balances with some help from a customer service representative, call the number on the back of your credit card to get started.

 What to know after completing a balance transfer with Chase